railwayapp/docs/src/docs/tutorials/set-up-a-tailscale-subnet-router.md

 ## About this Tutorial

-The goal of this tutorial is to enable us to connect to our production Postgres database without ever needing to expose it publicly.
+This tutorial will help you connect to your database via the private network without you having to use public endpoints.

-Since Railway doesn't currently offer a native way to access the <a href="https://docs.railway.app/reference/private-networking" target="_blank">private network</a> from our local environment, we can use Tailscale as a subnet router to accomplish this.
+Since Railway doesn't currently offer a native way to access the <a href="https://docs.railway.app/reference/private-networking" target="_blank">private network</a> from our local environment, we can use a Tailscale Subnet Router to accomplish this.

 Deploying Tailscale as a subnet router into our project means that we can access the `railway.internal` private domains from any device connected to our tailnet.